 Check out some of the best hikes in Telluride while you’re there.

 Leg 4: Pagosa Springs to Denver

-Where is your favorite place to view fall colors in Colorado?
+Are you planning a Colorado fall road trip?
+Where is your favorite place to see Colorado fall foliage?
 Leave a comment below!